 our place in the web

 If you want to learn more about Sandby borg, this is the place.
-We’ll keep you posted with news from the field, along with results from ongoing research.
-Follow us on Instagram for the latest pictures, subscribe to our YouTube-channel for the latest clips, stay updated through Facebook and discuss with us on Twitter!
+We’ll keep you posted with news from the field along with results from ongoing research.
+Don’t miss a thing by following us on Facebook!

 The Sandby Borg project is partly financed by Riksbankens Jubileumsfond.
 This is a collaboration between Dept. of Museum Archaeology/Kalmar County Museum, The Linnéaus University and Stockholm University.

 histories of life and moments of death at Sandby borg

 The scientific project deals with the Iron Age ring-fort of Sandby borg on Öland where previous investigations suggest a violent massacre in the late 5th century AD.
 The victims were not buried, but were left lying where they fell.
 This has created very unusual archaeological material providing a unique insight into the life histories and death of individuals, as well as people’s social organization and material culture during the middle Iron Age.